-- The DBE is being used on a contact with a "Specified Goal" however the DBE was not listed as a DBE commitment on form DOT-289R/C. - The DBE was listed as an anticipated utilization on a "Not Specified" DBE goal contract on form DOT-289R/N.
+- The DBE is being used on a contact with a "Specified Goal" however the DBE was not listed as a DBE commitment on form DOT-289R/C. - The DBE was listed as a commitment on a "Not Specified" DBE goal contract on form DOT-289R/N.